scaljeri/angular-xxl/README.md

 }
 ```

-The argument for both decorators is optional if identical to the property name (ignoring the '$')
+The argument for both decorators is optional only if the value is identical to the property name
+the decorator belongs to (ignoring the '$')

 ```typescript
 @RouteData() contacts$: Observable<Contact[]>;